BCODMO/blog.bco-dmo.org/_drafts/2022-11-08-The-Future-Generation.md

 Let me paint you a picture: one wintery morning in March 2021, the data manager on watch for new, incoming requests (probably sitting behind their desk with some newly brewed, steaming cup of coffee) gets the following, uncommon, question:

 >"I am a high school math teacher, and am emailing on behalf of a student who is taking a statistics independent study.
 She is looking into a career in marine biology, with a current interest in jellyfish (or in carbon sequestration in living organisms, specifically oceanic plants).
 She is hoping to apply what she is learning about statistics to a relevant dataset.
 I was wondering if there are any datasets that you all would be able to share that she could use for a project?
-We are hoping to do basic statistical analyses (box plot, t test, ANOVA, and/or Chi-squared)."
+We are hoping to do basic statistical analyses (box plot, t-test, ANOVA, and/or Chi-squared)."

 Searching our database with the term "jellyfish", returns about 27 datasets.
 So yes, even though none of us are jellyfish experts, we could point the teacher in a helpful direction.
 Which we did, then we moved on to the next email and the next cup of coffee.